 Marinade for smoking trout

 You can use any type of premade bottled cooking sauces or marinade for smoking trout that you find at the grocery store.
-I like San-J’s Asian style cooking sauces because they’re gluten free.
+I like San-J’s gluten free cooking sauces because they’re gluten free.
 There are also packets of spices already made up, such as McCormick Grill Mates that you can use for smoking trout in an electric smoker or grill.

 What's even better and less expensive is a good vinaigrette salad dressing mixed with a few teaspoons of Old Bay Lemon & Herb seasoning.
 Or try some fresh herbs from the garden along with some minced garlic for your smoked trout recipe.